• Skip to primary navigation

 The early years of the post system

-The post office launched its first penny black stamp in 1840.
+The post office launched the world’s first postage stamp the penny black stamp in 1840.
 It was now a penny to send a letter weighing up to half an ounce anywhere in the country.

 All around the museum are interactive buttons to press with noises and costumes for you to dress up in.
 You can send telegrams and even pick up an old telephone and listen to extracts of old letters.

-You can have great fun watching your letter shoot up a pneumatic shoot to the other side of the museum.
-I wonder if you will get a reply?
+You can have great fun watching your letter shoot up a pneumatic tube shoot to the other side of the museum.
+I wonder if you will get a reply.
 The level of interaction in the museum is pure genius.

 Learn fun facts about post boxes!